SamsonIT/FilterBundle/Upgrade.md

 - Integer
 - String

-We prepended all Filter-annotations to *SearchField.
+We prepended all Filter-annotations to *FieldSearch.

 Before: